ianlunam/arduino/attiny85/DoorContoller/README.md

  - Press 1) disable logic, swap door state
  - Press 2) enable logic, swap door state
 * If door open, LED on
+* Go to sleep when nothing is happening

 ## Components